Toward accurate RUL and SoH estimation using reinforced graph-based physics-informed neural networks enhanced with dynamic weights: Experimental Validation

 \subsubsection{XJTU dataset}

-The dataset includes 55 lithium-ion batteries, tested under 6 different charging and discharging strategies.
-SOH estimation of the batteries is explicitly detailed with the proposed method and the model has proposed the best results of the data in many metrics.
+The dataset includes 55 lithium-ion batteries tested under six charging and discharging strategies.
+The proposed method is evaluated for SoH estimation, achieving superior results on several metrics \citep{WANG2024109884}.

-As detailed in \autoref{tab:ComparisonOF-XJTU}, the proposed model demonstrates superior performance in estimating the State-of-Health (SOH) of lithium-ion batteries on the XJTU dataset, particularly excelling in Mean Absolute Percentage Error (MAPE), a critical metric for battery health assessment due to its relative error interpretability.
-With an average MAPE of 0.86\%, it outperforms Battery PINN (1.09\%), MLP (2.52\%), and CNN (2.88\%), achieving lower MAPE in four out of six batches with improvements ranging from 0.20\% to 0.48\%.
-While its average Root Mean Square Error (RMSE) of 0.0105 is slightly higher than Battery PINN’s 0.0085, it remains highly competitive, especially in key batches, highlighting its robustness.
-This consistent MAPE advantage, combined with competitive RMSE, positions the proposed model as a highly reliable and accurate solution for battery SOH estimation, enhancing its suitability for practical battery health monitoring applications.
+As detailed in \autoref{tab:ComparisonOF-XJTU}, the proposed RGPD model demonstrates superior performance in estimating the SoH of lithium-ion batteries on the XJTU dataset, particularly excelling in MAPE, a critical metric for battery health assessment due to its relative error interpretability.
+With an average MAPE of 0.86\%, the proposed model outperforms Battery PINN (1.09\%), MLP (2.52\%), and CNN (2.88\%).
+It achieves lower MAPE in four out of six batches, with improvements ranging from 0.20\% to 0.48\%.
+While its average RMSE of 0.0105 is slightly higher than Battery PINN 0.0085, it remains highly competitive, especially in key batches, highlighting its robustness.

-Unlike the previous results, where the model's performance stood out clearly, the distinction here is less pronounced, suggesting only marginal improvements.
-Yet, the model has comprehensively maintained its performance in batteries as well as bearings and engines, which indicates its generalizability in diverse maintenance applications.

-\autoref{battery-results} represents real SOH and prediction on time steps for different batches of the dataset, resulting in highly accurate predictions closely matching the real SOH.
-In comparison to PRONOSTIA and CMAPSS, XJTU's predictions are more accurate due to lower noise and its unique feature interpretability.